spine/spine.site/app/views/api/controllers.md

 ### `elements`

 Set `elements` to a hash of selectors to names.
 Spine will setup instances variables pointing to those elements upon the controller's instantiation.
 The element selectors are all scoped by `@el`.
+Spine will update these for you when content changes as with jQuery's .html(), .append() or .replace()

     //= CoffeeScript
     class Users extend Spine.Controller